ECL753 - Linguistics for Language Teaching

 |Unit chair:||R Neilsen|

-Campus based students: 3 hours of seminars per week.
+On-campus students: 3 hours of workshops/seminars per week.

 On completion of the unit students should be able to: